freedomofpress/securedrop/docs/development/setup_development.rst

 * **Password:** ``correct horse battery staple profanity oil chewy``
 * **TOTP secret:** ``JHCO GO7V CER3 EJ4L``

-.. tip:: We're hosting a demonstration instance of SecureDrop so that anyone can see how
-    it works.
-The demo site generates Time-based One-time Password (TOTP) that you can use with the password above.
-To get a generated token, go to: http://demo.securedrop.club/

 If you need to generate the six digit token, use the TOTP secret in combination with an authenticator application that implements `RFC 6238 <https://tools.ietf.org/html/rfc6238>`__, such as